John Dempsey Parker works to support and cultivate resilient and creative community leaders, faith communities, and social entrepreneurs.

-John is a native from Moore County, North Carolina.
+John is from Moore County, North Carolina, part of the Sandhills area in the upper Cape Fear and Lumber River basins in the Piedmont region – historic and present homeland to descendants of the Pee Dee, Catawba, Shakori, Tuscarora, Lumbee, among other indigenous peoples.
 He received a BA at Wake Forest University in anthropology, international relations, and politics, a MA in applied anthropology from the University of Memphis, a certificate in nonprofit management from Duke University, and a M.Div. from Duke Divinity School.

 Contact John at [email protected]

 - How do we nurture and grow cultural practices that cultivate and strengthen community?